 Better Financial Decision Making

-For example, a centralized bill payment platform gives specific transparency into departments or business units that are making the most payments to determine whether the allocation of funds to those areas is appropriate.
-If the controlling executives, such as a CFO or CEO see that a particular department or business unit is making a high number of payments, they can consider whether additional resources are needed in that area, or whether the allocation of funds to that area can be reduced.
+So, how would executives or financial controllers use a centralized bill payments platform to improve their decision making?
+Well, for one they could utilise the specific drill-downs into departments or business units that are making the most payments and to determine whether the spend of funds to those teams is appropriate.
+You might be surprised, how many department leaders sneak in that little large expense just before the new year to use up the set budget (fun money, right?).
+If the controlling executives, such as a CFO or CEO see that a particular department or business unit makes large volumes of payments, they should consider if additional resources are needed in that area, or if a cost saving opportunity can be implemented.

-Similarly, executives can also use a centralized bill payment platform to see which suppliers or vendors are receiving the most payments and can make decisions about how to manage those relationships.
-For example, if a particular supplier is consistently receiving a high volume of payments, leadership may decide to negotiate a bulk discount or to switch to a cheaper supplier.
+Alternatively, executives can also use a centralized bill payment platform to see which suppliers receive the most payments and can make decisions about how to manage those relationships.
+If a particular supplier is consistently receiving a high volume of payments, leadership may decide to negotiate a bulk discount or to switch to a cheaper supplier.

 Companies That Have Successfully Centralized Bill Payments

 Many companies have successfully implemented centralized bill payment systems, leading to significant cost savings.
-Some examples of these companies include:
+Let's briefly touch on three successful case studies with companies, that we have worked together with:

-- SoftTech GmbH, which was able to reduce its payment processing costs by 25% after implementing a centralized bill payment system.
+- Softtech, which reduced its payment processing costs by 25% after implementing a centralized bill payment platform.

-- RetailX Ltd., which streamlined its bill payment process and improved its cash flow management by centralizing its bill payments.
+- ShopX, which streamlined all payment workflows and improved its cash flow management.

 Note: We have changed the companies’ names to maintain anonymity

 These companies used a variety of strategies and approaches to improve or introduce their bill payments.
-For example, SoftTech GmbH, a software consulting company with 60 employees implemented a comprehensive system that allowed their employees to easily submit and track their payment requests, and a dedicated team of decision makers to review and approve these requests.
-This helped to reduce the risk of errors and duplicated efforts, leading to cost savings.
+For example, Softtech, a software consulting company with 60 employees moved over to an integrated payments platform with business accounts, debt cards, and approval workflows.
+The new platform allowed their employees to easily submit and track their payment requests, and a dedicated team of decision makers to review and approve these requests.
+Payment processing costs alone reduced by 25%.

-RetailX Ltd., a franchise-owner of several clothing stores focused on improving the efficiency of its bill payment process by automating as much of it as possible.
+ShopX, a franchise with several clothing stores doubled down on improving the efficiency of its bill payment workflow.
 By nature they had a complex supply chain and procurement to manage.
-With the increased focus on streamlining their bill payments, the started using automated payment reminders, as well as implementing a system for automatically scheduling and processing payments.
+With the increased focus on streamlining their bill payments, they started using automated payment reminders, as well as implementing a system for automatically scheduling and processing payments.

-While these companies faced challenges before setting up their centralized bill payment systems, they were able to overcome them through careful planning and collaboration across departments.
-For example, SoftTech GmbH worked closely with its finance team to ensure that the new system met all of its requirements, while eShop AG trained its employees on the use of the new system to minimize disruption.
+All companies faced challenges before setting up their new integrated payment systems, but overcame them through careful planning and collaboration across departments.
+Softtech worked closely with its finance team to ensure that the new system met all of its requirements, and Warthammer trained its employees on the use of the new system to minimize disruption.

 The Role of Technology in Centralizing Bill Payments

-- Payment platforms allow businesses to easily make and track payments to vendors, suppliers, and other parties.
+- Focused payment platforms promise simple payments to vendors, suppliers, and other parties.
 These platforms typically offer a range of payment methods, including credit card, bank transfer, and e-check, and often provide features such as automatic payment scheduling and reminders.
+However, they often lack integrations, workflow support, roles and permissions, and meaningful insights to actually optimise cash flows.

 - Finance operations platforms are a more comprehensive solution, combining the functionality of payment platforms, accounting software, and invoice management systems.
 These platforms provide a single, unified system for managing all aspects of a company's financial operations, including payments, invoices, and cash flow.

-By using these technologies, businesses can automate and streamline their bill payment process, making it more efficient and cost-effective.
-For example, payment platforms can automatically schedule and process payments, reducing the need for manual intervention.
+Bottom line is, that all these technology platforms move the needle to save time in the back office: Payment platforms can automatically schedule and process payments, reducing the need for manual intervention.
 Invoice management systems can help businesses to track and manage their payment requests, ensuring that they are paid on time.
 And finance operations platforms can provide a comprehensive view of a company's financial transactions, enabling better cash flow management.

 Centralizing Payments Methods Into One Platform

-One technology that offers particularly strong value for money is the finance operations platform.
-These platforms combine the financial services (payments), the workflow automation for finance teams, and the handover into accounting systems, providing a single, unified system for managing all aspects of a company's financial operations.
+The technology that offers particularly strong value for money is the finance operations platform.
+These platforms combine the financial services, such as business accounts and card payments, with the workflow automation for finance teams, and the handover into accounting systems, providing a single, unified system for managing all aspects of a company's financial operations.

 Automating Bill Payments with Friday Finance